PedroTaborda/cm-rework/README.md

+### Deprecated

+This project is deprecated.
+The API used by the Carris Metropolitana website has changed and better tools have been developed for end users.
+The data is now also available in popular apps like Google Maps.
+The hosted version of the web app no longer works but the code is still available for reference and the frontend can still be accessed.

 # Python API for Carris Metropolitana Bus Lines

 This is a Python API for Carris Metropolitana Bus Lines.
 It uses the API used by the [Carris Metropolitana website](https://www.carrismetropolitana.pt/horarios/).
 This project is not affiliated with Carris Metropolitana.